ArduPilot/ardupilot_wiki/dev/source/docs/ros.rst

 ROS is completely open source (BSD) and free for others to use, change and commercialize upon.
 The primary goal is to enable software developers to build more capable robot applications quickly and easily on a common platform.
 Those pages will show you how to:

-- Connect ardupilot to ROS
+- Connect ArduPilot to ROS
-- Retrieve ardupilot information in ROS
+- Retrieve ArduPilot information in ROS
-- Use ROS to command an ardupilot vehicle
+- Use ROS to command an ArduPilot vehicle
-- Simulate ardupilot in `Gazebo <http://gazebosim.org/>`__
+- Simulate ArduPilot in `Gazebo <http://gazebosim.org/>`__

 .. warning::